jacoscaz/treesandrobots.github.io/_syslog/2023-02-27-hummus-bresaola-zucchini-sandwich.md

 ---
-title: Hummus, zucchini and bresaola sandwhich
+title: "Hummus, zucchini and bresaola sandwhich"
 description: Recipe for a nice, nutritious sandwhich
+tags: "cooking"
 ---

 Slice the zucchini lengthwise into strips and quickly sear them on high-heat.